-D.4 Preparing the OES11 Servers for Upgrading
+Preparing the OES 2015 Servers for Upgrading

-Before your OES11 servers are upgraded, make sure that no Mozilla applications are running on the OES11 servers that you are patching.
+Before the OES 2015 servers are upgraded, make sure that no Mozilla applications are running on the OES 2015 servers that you are upgrading.

-D.5 Assigning the Bundles and Scheduling the Upgrades
+Assigning the Bundles and Scheduling the Upgrades

-Complete the following procedures to prepare your servers to be upgraded to OES11 SP1.
-The actual upgrade operations occur automatically as scheduled.
+Complete the following procedures to prepare your OES 2015 servers to be upgraded to OES 2015 SP1.
+The actual upgrade operations occur automatically, based on the schedule.